ryceg/Eigengrau-s-Essential-Establishment-Generator/README.md

 ## Deploying :cloud:

-To deploy the latest version, build the html file as `dist/index.html` and run either `npm run deploy`, or `yarn deploy`.
+To deploy the latest version, build the .html file as `gh-pages/index.html` and run either `npm run deploy`, or `yarn deploy`.

 ## Built With :hammer: